Kleros (PNK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kleros Historical Price

-According to the latest data gathered on Kleros live price page, the current price of Kleros is 0.0113027USD.
-The circulating supply of Kleros(PNK) is 724.19M PNK , giving it a market capitalization of $8.21M.
+According to the latest data gathered on Kleros live price page, the current price of Kleros is 0.01168148USD.
+The circulating supply of Kleros(PNK) is 724.19M PNK , giving it a market capitalization of $8.47M.

 The Kleros Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PNK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.